 Asbestos is the general name used to describe several types of fibrous minerals.
 These minerals occur naturally and have been mined since the late 1800s for use in modern commercial industries.
-As asbestos fibers are strong, heat resistant, chemical resistant, and useful in providing heat insulation, their most common uses include addition to building products, insulation materials, and products intended for use in high friction areas (e.g. vehicle brake parts).
+As asbestos fibers are strong, heat resistant, chemical resistant, and useful in providing heat insulation, their most common uses include addition to building products, insulation materials, and products intended for use in high-friction areas (such as in vehicle brake parts).
 Although there are six types of asbestos, the most common type found in buildings is chrysotile, also known as white asbestos.
-The U.S. Environmental Protection Agency (EPA) estimates that approximately 90-95 percent of all asbestos contained in buildings throughout the United States is chrysotile.
+The U.S. Environmental Protection Agency (EPA) estimates that approximately 90-95% of all asbestos contained in buildings throughout the United States is chrysotile.

 Asbestos is a known carcinogen, and inhalation of asbestos fibers is known to cause respiratory problems and lung diseases such as:

 - Asbestosis – a lung disease in which inhaled fibers become stuck in the lung tissue, eventually causing scarring